 Per serving, estimated: 430 Calories, 26 g Total Fat, 31 g Carbohydrates, 18 g Protein

-Save This cheese platter elevates any winter gathering with alpine charm and ease of assembly.
+This cheese platter elevates any winter gathering with alpine charm and ease of assembly.

 Recipe FAQs